Mattress Buying GuideBy Sally Ann Quirke | Filed under: Sleep and Back Pain, Mattress for Back Pain

 I often give my new clients a single page mattress buying guide when they look for advice in buying a new mattress - but want to ensure that their investment alleviates back discomfort and pain.

 Before we proceed with our mattress buying guide, please remember that you spend almost one third of your life in bed - sleeping!
 Selecting the correct mattress for your back is crucial for your health.
-Your body needs to be able to relax in a good posture so that it can recover from its days work and respond well to the demands of the next one.
+Your body needs to be able to relax in a good postural position so that it can recover from its day’s work and respond well to the demands of the next one.
 Many people who have a bad back miss the opportunity to help improve their back pain by not doing their research and buying the wrong type of mattress for them.

-Objectively - I advise people on the type of mattress to look for, and give guidance on the mattress types I think may help in the treatment, prevention and ultimate resolution of their back pain and stiffness.
+- Objectively - I advise people on the type of mattress to look for, and give guidance on the mattress types I think may help in the treatment, prevention and ultimate resolution of their back pain and stiffness.

-If you have a stiff lower back - and have a deep curve at the base of your spine that does not flatten to the ground naturally when you lie down,(known as an increased lumbar lordosis) - then I usually advise a mattress that is supportive but not too hard.
-In my experience if you have an increased lumbar lordosis and sleep on a hard mattress your spine remains arched in your sleep while you are lying on your back.
-Most of my clients with this back posture report waking up with increased back pain in the morning if they have been sleeping on their backs.
-They tend to sleep on their sides to resolve this problem.
-However, if their mattress is a little softer sleeping on their backs is not a problem.
+Mattress for Lumbar Lordosis: If you have a stiff lower back - and have a deep curve at the base of your spine that does not flatten to the ground naturally when you lie down,(known as an increased lumbar lordosis) - then I usually advise a mattress that is supportive but not too hard.
+In my experience if you have an increased lumbar lordosis and sleep on a hard mattress your spine can remain arched in your sleep while you are lying on your back.
+Clients with this back posture often find that they wake up with increased back pain in the morning if they have been sleeping on their backs.
+They tend to sleep on their sides to avoid this pain.
+However, if their mattress is a little softer, they find sleeping on their backs is not a problem.

-On the other hand if you have a flexed lower back (known as a flat back) and you tend to slouch when you sit, your back will benefit more from a firmer style mattress.
-If your flexed lower back is not supported enough it may get worse.
-This is as a result of a softer bed encouraging and supporting your flexed posture, often pushing it into further flexion while you sleep.
+Mattress for Flexed Posture: Another example is if you a flexed lower back (known as a flat back) and you tend to slouch when you sit.
+In such cases your back will tend to benefit more from a firmer style mattress.
+If your flexed lower back is not supported enough, back pain problems may worsen over time, as a softer bed encouraging and supporting your flexed posture, allowing it into further flexion while you sleep.

 So, that’s the basic mattress buying guide - do your research - both on the types and features of mattresses available and on your lying posture type before you open your wallet!